 Or you could keep guests occupied by a low key baby shower activity, like filling out Advice for the Mama-to-be or Predictions & Wishes for Baby cards.
 Simply hand out the cards along with pens to everyone as soon as the gift opening begins.

-2. Break it up.
+2. Break It Up

-3. Be Efficient.
+3. Be Efficient

 Recruit a few guests to help with the unwrapping process.
+This is where a little help goes a long way.

 -> Use my free green leaf gift list found here!
 It’s at the bottom of that post, so be sure to scroll down!

-4. Make it Optional.
+4. Make It Optional

 There is no need to make everyone feel obligated to sit through the entire unwrapping session.
 Help create an atmosphere where guests feel free to leave if they wish by simply waiting until the end of the shower to open gifts.
 Set up the present opening area in a way that doesn’t block or focus on the exit.
-Please whatever you do, don’t place your chair right in front of it!Ā
+Please whatever you do, don’t place your chair right in front of it!

 At the end of the shower, thank everyone for coming and announce that you will be opening gifts for whoever wants to stick around for it.
 This will satisfy the no gift-opening-at-showers camp and please your great Aunt Mary who traveled 100 miles just to see your reaction when you open the baby blanket she personally crocheted for your new little one.

 But for those of you who still despise the idea that you have to open gifts at your baby shower, never fear!
 There are definitely some non unwrapping gift options for you that will appease the entire crowd.
-Yourself included. š
+Yourself included. 🙂

 A polite thing to do is to inform your guests of your decision to not open gifts so they know what to expect during the shower.
 The hostess can say something short and sweet like “Just to let you know, gifts will be opened after the shower.
 In lieu of opening gifts the mama-to-be would much rather spend the time visiting with you!”